Sakyce/TeacherAPI/README.md

 Please don't publish the mods you have made with the API as long as TeacherAPI 0.1.0 is not released on GameBanana.

+Right now, there is no official builds of Teacher Extensions on Gamebanana.
+Although, you can find preview builds on the [Discord](https://discord.gg/75ykaFd6sB).

 ## Installation Tutorial
 Using NuGet, add your package in your csproj.
 Right click on Dependencies > Manage NuGet Packages and install the last version.
 ![image](https://github.com/Sakyce/TeacherAPI/assets/55030860/262c5c14-4b3d-4cd3-949c-cdb760cb8ca0)